 TANF - Temporary Assistance for Needy Families.
-TANF was created by the new welfare reform law to replace Aid to Families with Dependent Children (AFDC), Emergency Assistance (EA), and Job Opportunities and Basic Skills Training (JOBS).
+TANF was created to replace Aid to Families with Dependent Children (AFDC), Emergency Assistance (EA), and Job Opportunities and Basic Skills Training (JOBS).
 It provides a block grant to states to enable temporary assistance to needy families and creates new work requirements and time limits.
+In California, the program is known as CalWORKs.